 Data Governance Policy

-This policy emphasizes the importance of robust frameworks for data collection, use, and governance to ensure individual privacy and mitigate risks.
+This policy emphasizes the importance of detailed frameworks for data collection, use, and governance to ensure individual privacy and mitigate risks.
 It encourages creating quality datasets for AI training, adopting open and trustworthy datasets, and implementing effective data protection strategies.

 For example, establishing standardized datasets for healthcare AI ensures accuracy and reduces biases.

-Ethical AI Governance
+Ethical AI governance

 Governance mechanisms must be inclusive, multidisciplinary, and multilateral, incorporating diverse stakeholders like affected communities, policymakers, and AI experts.
 This approach extends to enforcing accountability and providing redress for harms.